Hours

 The Zoo does not have a petting zoo.
 We have a host of barnyard animals that guests can pet if they choose, but we take care to remind guests that anything with a mouth can bite, and petting invokes that risk.

-Grain cones are sold in the Ticket Booth to feed some of our hoofstock (goats, sheep, llamas, alpacas, mini horses, donkeys, dromedary camel).
+Grain cones are sold in the Ticket Booth to feed some of our hoofstock (goats, sheep, llamas, alpacas, mini horses, donkeys, bactrian camel).
 No other animals may be fed food of any kind.
 Guests should not bring outside food into The Zoo.

 Yes!
 Some of our chickens and peafowl (peacocks, peahens, and peachicks) are free-range on the premises.
 Sometimes you might find them in the Rose Garden outside of The Zoo, as they can fly over the fence, but birds are very habitual and will always come back to their food source and shelter.